AntonC9018/Dungeon-Hopper-Docs/docs/algos.md

 4. If another real is blocking their way of moving / attacking, they will pass them the turn.
 They will call `executeAction()` on that real.
 If it has already executed their action, though, the current `movs` will fail.

 5. If all the `movs` have fail, the `failAction` chain is traversed on the actor entity.

+## The Player Algo

+1. The next action is set before the new iteration of the game loop.

+2. The `World` calls `executeAttack` on player, causing it to loop through the chain of the `nextAction`, trying the action components one after the other.

+3. If the attack fails, the `failAction` chain is traversed (TODO)